The Post-Covid World

 Healthcare: Using data, wearables, and VR to make care more accessible

-Patients and healthcare providers rapidly adopted telehealth services and remote health monitoring to deal with strained hospital capacity and risk of infection.
-Mental health services and gyms went remote due to social distancing and lockdown orders.
+Patients and healthcare providers have had to rapidly adopt telehealth services and remote health monitoring to deal with strained hospital capacity and risk of infection.
+Mental health services and gyms have also been forced to go remote due to social distancing and lockdown orders.

-While remote technology in healthcare and related spaces may have been met with resistance before, that changed in light of the outbreak.
+While remote technology in healthcare and related spaces may have been met with resistance before, that seems to be changing in light of the coronavirus outbreak.

 For example, in 2018, 18% of American doctors reported treating a patient via telemedicine.
 During the pandemic, almost half (48%) of all US physicians said they had treated patients virtually, according to a recent survey.
 On the patient side, 60% of American consumers said they were more willing to try telehealth services due to the Covid-19 pandemic.